ansible/ansible-dev-tools/docs/contributor_guide.md

 You will then be able to create a pull request from your commit.

+Prerequisites:

-All fixes to core functionality (i.e. anything except docs or examples) should be accompanied by tests that fail prior to your change and succeed afterwards.
+1. All fixes to core functionality (i.e. anything except docs or examples) should be accompanied by tests that fail prior to your change and succeed afterwards.

+2. Before sending a PR, make sure that `tox -e lint` passes.

 Feel free to raise issues in the repo if you feel unable to contribute a code fix.